brianstorti/brianstorti.github.io/_posts/2015-01-31-implementing-a-priority-queue-in-ruby.md

 The only caveat here is that logic to make sure we are always comparing against the largest child.

-And that's all that we need to have a working priority queue!
+And that's all we need to have a working priority queue!

 ### Comparing the two implementations

-Just out of curiosity, let's run a simple benchmark to compare the performance of our real implementation, using the binary heap, with the naive implementation, that just sorts the array for every `pop`.
+Just out of curiosity, let's run a simple benchmark to compare the performance of our real implementation, using the binary heap, with the naive implementation, that just sorts the array for every `pop` operation.

 ```ruby
 require 'benchmark/ips'